kingwel-xie/xcli-rs/README.md

 ## ChangeLog

-- 2020.12.31, v0.4.2 API changes.
-Allow a user data to be registered into xCli APP, and it can be retrieved later by user specified CLI commands.
-Refactor xCliError to take more error type.
+- 2020.12.31, v0.5.0 API changes.
+    + Allow a user data to be registered into xCli APP, and it can be retrieved later by user specified CLI commands.
+    + Refactor xCliError to take more error type.
+    + add_subcommand_with_userdata() for attaching userdata to CLI sub commands
+    + example updated to reflect the new APIs